 The booklet explains the benefits offered by the Local Government Pension Scheme.
 It describes how the Scheme works, what it costs and the financial protection that it offers to you and your family.

 Where pension terms are used, they appear in bold italic type.
-Definitions can be found in the Pension terms defined section at the end of the booklet.
+You can find definitions of those terms in the Pension terms defined section at the end of the booklet.

 Personalised introduction to be inserted for each administering authority including the address of their Pension Section as this is cross referenced to in the guide and detailing any forms that need to be completed.